lsst-dm/dm_dev_guide/stack/adding-a-new-package.rst

 Pull requests will automatically run the GitHub Actions and their results will be visible in the "Checks" tab of the pull request on GitHub.

 When the first job completes you can return to the branches settings page on GitHub.
-Now you will see that the ``master`` branch is listed along with an EDIT button.
+Now you will see that the ``main`` branch is listed along with an EDIT button.
 The branch protection rules will now list the GitHub Actions checks in the "up to date before merging" section.
 Enable these and save.
 Your branch protections screen should then look something like this: